DefenderGB/defendergb.github.io/_posts/2020-06-18-learning-basics.markdown

 $ git push
 ```

+I choose to use [Jekyll's Plainwhite](https://github.com/thelehhman/plainwhite-jekyll) template for my blog and took inspiration from [wanda15tw's blog](https://wanda15tw.github.io/) and [leeranrell's blog](leevanrell.github.io) to design my blog.

 <br />

 ### Practical Ethical Hacking Course
-I am 40% through this Udemy course, I would highly recommend anyone who is new to the cyber security industry to take this course.
+I am 40% through this Udemy course, I would highly recommend anyone who is new or wants to understand the tecnhical side of cyber security industry.
 It goes through Networking, Linux basic, Python basic, Ethical Hacker Methodology, Information Gathering (Recon), Scanning and Enumeration, Exploitation, Hack The Box walkthroughs, and more.

 All my notes on the course so far are hosted on my Notes repository within on CherryTree, I will do an extensive review ones I am done with the course.